Ukraine says Russia tried to kill captured Russian soldiers

 Ukraine and NATO accuse Moscow of supporting pro-Russian separatists with troops and military supplies.

-(Reporting by Alastair Macdonald, writing by Philip Blenkinsop; editing by Julia Fioretti and Andrew Roche)
+(Reporting by Alastair Macdonald, writing by Philip Blenkinsop, editing by Julia Fioretti)